isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.nss.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Nature Society (Singapore)</a></strong> is
+<p><strong><a href="https://www.nss.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Nature Society (Singapore)</a></strong> (NSS)
-a non-government, non-profit organisation dedicated to the appreciation, conservation, study and enjoyment of the natural heritage in Singapore, Malaysia and the surrounding region.&nbsp;Singapore is home to a wide array of biodiversity from the very tiny to the majestic.
-Visit our booth to find out more about them and our natural environment through a combination of show and tell and activities.</p>
+booth will be run by a diverse team of volunteers and staff, coming together to share stories of Singapore's unique ecosystems, native wildlife, and ongoing conservation efforts.
+The booth will showcase NSS initiatives and merchandise.
+Visit and discover how you can get involved and support nature conservation in Singapore!</p>
+<p></p>
 </td>
 </tr>
 <tr>